 13. Will I be able to work during the internship to supplement my income?
 The internship is a full-time job+ and is very demanding.
 There are often opportunities within the hospital (at the call center and catering) for additional income; however, an intern’s first priority is the internship.
 Each year some of the interns do work outside of the internship.

 14. When are the tours and how long are they?
-Most Fridays at 2pm from November to the end of January and generally last 1.5 hours.
-This allows enough time to meet with the Associate Director and/or Director to discuss the internship and answer questions, plus a tour given by a current dietetic intern.
+Tours are held November to January and generally last 1.5 hours.
+This allows enough time to meet with the Associate Director and/or Director to discuss the internship and answer questions, plus meet with current dietetic intern.
 At this time, all scheduled tours will be held virtually.
 Please complete the survey linked here to register for a tour on your preferred date at least three days in advances.
-Call or email Jenica Abram with any questions at email@example.com or 617-732-5595.
+Call or email Jenica Abram with any questions at firstname.lastname@example.org or 617-732-5595.

 15. Do you require GREs?
 No.